 The writers behind this newsletter.

-Simplifying health and fitness \ud83d\udcaa\ud83c\udffc Specialist in using exercise to prevent and treat disease \ud83e\udd15
+Providing research-backed, actionable information on exercise and health \ud83d\udcaa\ud83c\udffc Specialist in using exercise to prevent and treat disease \ud83e\udd15

 You can find recent issues that have been published by Exercise Physiology Made Easy on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.